-The player automatically senses the cartridge for metal or CrO2 and sets the pre-emphasis.
+The player automatically senses the cassette for metal or CrO2 and sets the pre-emphasis.
 Anytime a tape is inserted, the top side is selected to play first.

-PREV (1): Press this button or the SEEK left arrow to search for the previous selection on the tape.
+PREV (1): Press this button or the left SEEK arrow to go to the previous selection on the tape if the current selection has been playing for less than eight seconds.
+If the PREV button is pressed and the current selection has been playing for more than eight seconds, it will go to the beginning of the current selection.
 Your tape must have at least three seconds of silence between each selection for PREV or SEEK to work.
 The tape direction arrow blinks during PREV or SEEK operation.
 The sound will mute during PREV or SEEK operation.
+Press this button or one of the SEEK arrows again to return to normal play.

 PROG (2): Press this button to play the other side of the tape.

-NEXT (3): Press this button or the SEEK right arrow to search for the next selection on the tape.
+NEXT (3): Press this button or the right SEEK arrow to go to the next selection on the tape.
+If you hold the button or press it more than once, the player will continue moving forward through the tape.
 Your tape must have at least three seconds of silence between each selection for NEXT or SEEK to work.
 The tape direction arrow blinks during NEXT or SEEK operation.
 The sound will mute during NEXT or SEEK operation.
+Press this button or one of the SEEK arrows again to return to normal play.

 REV (4): Press this button to reverse the tape rapidly.
 Press it again to return to playing speed.
 The radio will play the last-selected station while the tape reverses.
 (5): Press this button to reduce background noise.
 Note that the double-D symbol will appear on the display.

-Dolby® Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
+Dolby Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
 Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.

 FWD (6): Press this button to advance quickly to another part of the tape.
 Press the button again to return to playing speed.
 The radio will play the last-selected station while the tape advances.

 AM-FM: Press this button to play the radio when a tape is in the player.

-TAPE AUX: Press this button to change the tape function when the radio is on.
+TAPE AUX: Press this button to change to the tape function when the radio is on.
 The tape symbol with an arrow will appear on the display when the tape is active.
+If your system is equipped with a remote playback device, pressing this button a second time will allow the remote device to play.

 EJECT: Press this button to remove the tape.
 The radio will play.
 EJECT may be activated with either the ignition or radio off.
 Cassettes may be loaded with the radio off if this button is pressed first.
+If you leave a cassette tape in the player while listening to the radio, it may become warm.
 CLN: If this message appears on the display, the cassette tape player needs to be cleaned.
 It will still play tapes, but you should clean it as soon as possible to prevent damage to the tapes and player.
 See "Care of Your Cassette Tape Player" in the Index.
 After you clean the player, press and hold EJECT for five seconds to reset the CLN indicator.
 The radio will display --- to show the indicator was reset.